Ranch-style house: Variations

+Variants include the California Ranch, Suburban Ranch, Split-Level Ranch, Raised Ranch and Storybook Ranch.

 Two-story versions

 The raised ranch is a two-story house in which a finished basement serves as an additional floor.
-It may be built into a slope to utilize the terrain or minimize its appearance.
+It may be built into a slope to utilize the terrain or minimize its profile.
 For a house to be classified by realtors as a raised ranch, there must be a flight of steps to get to the main living floor – which distinguishes it from a split-level house.

 Commercial versions

 The ranch house style was adapted for commercial use during the time of the style's popularity.
 As the concept of a "drive-in" shopping center was being created and popularized, the ranch style was a perfect style to fit into the large tracts of ranch homes being built.
 Commercial ranch buildings, such as supermarkets and strip malls, typically follow the residential style with simple rustic trim, stucco or board and batten siding, exposed brick and shake roofs, and large windows.